Communication Trade-offs

 1. Depth vs Breadth in Presentation

-The most fundamental presentation trade-off.
-You have 45 minutes to cover a solution that touches all 7 CTA domains.
+This is the primary presentation trade-off.
+Forty-five minutes must cover a solution touching all 7 CTA domains.

 | Dimension | Go Deep (2-3 domains) | Go Broad (all 7 domains) |